| Craig Billington

 Assistant General Manager

-Craig Billington is in his 12th year with the Avalanche’s front office and his first as Assistant General Manager.
+Craig Billington recently finished his 12th year with the Avalanche’s front office and his first as Assistant General Manager.

 Billington, 46, most recently held the title of Vice President of Player Development/Minor League Operations.
 The London, Ontario native started as the club’s goaltending consultant before being named Director of Player Development.
 He added the title of vice president in the summer of 2008 and was named to his current role on June 24, 2013.